-In the glue biz we use the term acrylic adhesive loosely, and in doing so, we can create some confusion.
-There are many types of adhesives based on acrylic chemistry in the form of one and two component adhesives as well as no-mix resin and activator even solvent or water-based adhesives, not to mention a variety of acrylic based pressure sensitive adhesives (tapes).
+In the glue biz, we use the term acrylic adhesive loosely, and in doing so, we can create some confusion.
+There are many types of adhesives based on acrylic chemistry in the form of one and two-component adhesives as well as no-mix resin and activator, even solvent or water-based adhesives, not to mention a variety of acrylic-based pressure-sensitive adhesives (tapes).
 There are also many adhesives that have an acrylic nature that aren’t categorized as acrylic adhesives.
-Some examples follow:

-Rest assured adhesive manufacturers do not avoid calling these adhesives acrylic adhesives to be deceptive – it’s simply that due to the variety of acrylic adhesives available the cure mechanism is often a better descriptor to understand if that particular type of adhesive is suitable to an application.
-Consider that for anaerobic acrylic adhesives both substrates should be metal and the adhesive/sealant must be confined between two surfaces or cured with an activator.
-Often anaerobic adhesives are used as weld sealants, which seems contra-indicated as weld sealants are brushed on a warm surface not confined between two surfaces.
-When using anaerobic adhesives for weld sealants, the parts are warmed and low viscosity adhesive/sealant is applied and allowed to wick into the small pores in the welds.
+Consider that for anaerobic acrylic adhesives, both substrates should be metal, and the adhesive/sealant must be confined between two surfaces or cured with an activator.
+Often anaerobic adhesives are used as weld sealants, which seems contra-indicated as weld sealants are brushed on a warm surface and not confined between two surfaces.
+When using anaerobic adhesives for weld sealants, the parts are warmed, and low-viscosity adhesive/sealant is applied and allowed to wick into the small pores in the welds.
 This does, in fact, deprive the adhesive of enough air to cure.
-After cure, the excess can be wiped away or sprayed with an activator to cure it off.
+After cure, wipe away the excess or spray it with an activator to cure it off.

 Another application in which the anaerobic acrylic adhesives leave a residue of adhesives that isn’t between two surfaces is munition sealing.
-The adhesive that is between the bullet and the shell is cured anaerobically, however, due to the high-speed manufacturing required, spraying with activator or wiping away residue is not possible.
-Specialty acrylic adhesives have been developed and NATO approved which cure anaerobically as well as with UV light – so is this adhesive an acrylic, an anaerobic, or a UV curable adhesive?
+The adhesive that is between the bullet and the shell is cured anaerobically; however, due to the high-speed manufacturing required, spraying with an activator or wiping away residue is not possible.
+Permabond developed specialty acrylic adhesives with NATO approval.
+These cure anaerobically as well as with UV light – so is this adhesive an acrylic, an anaerobic, or a UV curable adhesive?
 Yup, you got it – it is all three!

-For industrial bonding applications, structural acrylic adhesives are generally sub categorized by application.
-Structural Adhesives are defined as adhesives which can support a structural load when fully cured.
+For industrial bonding applications, structural acrylic adhesives, many manufacturers sub-categorized by application.
+We define Structural Adhesives as adhesives that can support a structural load when fully cured.